Wolters Kluwer: 2010s–2020s

 In the United States, Wolters Kluwer's Legal & Regulatory Education (the education division of Wolters Kluwer Legal & Regulatory U.S.) published casebooks and legal textbooks through its Aspen Publisher's, Inc. marquee.
 In 2021, Transom Capital Group purchased the Education division for US$88 million, renaming the entire operation as the standalone Aspen Publishing.

 In June 2022, Wolters Kluwer signed and completed an agreement to acquire Level Programs S.L., a provider of legal practice management software in Spain.

+Wolters Kluwer launched new TeamMate+ for Internal Controls and Assurance professionals.

 Operations

-Wolters Kluwer operated under four divisions as of 2013: Legal & Regulatory Solutions (sold to Peninsula Business Services in 2017; Wolters Kluwer continued to operate a division named Legal & Regulatory U.S., which also held on to its Aspen Publisher's, Inc. marquee until 2021), Tax & Accounting, Health and the Governance, Risk & Compliance Division.
-The company is active in over 150 countries.
-Approximately 74% of the company's revenue came from online, software and services in 2013.
-The United States medical publishing business is run through Wolters Kluwer Health.
+Wolters Kluwer operates under five divisions as of 2023: